Connecting Students to Agriculture

 Those fruits and vegetables listed under “What products need to be refrigerated?” must not be left un-refrigerated for more than 2 hours.
 Other produce can be left out and served in class at the teachers' convenience.

 This is not uncommon.
 In order for you to have the highest quality produce, we order from our suppliers up to 6 weeks in advance of your delivery date.
-Since we don’t wantit to be over-ripe when it gets to you (thus inedible), we err on the side of caution so the produce may be a little under-ripe.
+Since we don’t want it to be over-ripe when it gets to you (thus inedible), we err on the side of caution so the produce may be a little under-ripe.
 Under-ripe produce also endures the trip from the supplier to the schools much easier than over-ripe produce.
 Please wait until your produce is ripe before you distribute it to the students.
 If your produce is a little underripe, placing it out on the counter next to some bananas (which give off a natural ethylene gas) will help it ripen quicker.

-Upon enrollment, each school on the Program is issued a one-time stipend to help with costs for distribution implements such as bowls, spoons, paper cupcake holders, etc. One method that we’ve heard used by schools was to use paper cupcake holders for each student’s serving.
+One method that we’ve heard used by schools was to use paper cupcake holders for each student’s serving.
 They are recyclable and inexpensive.

 Up until Jun 29, 2013, none of the FOODSAFE Level 1 certificates had an expiry date.
 It was a one-time training.
 As of June 29, 2013 all new FOODSAFE Level 1 certificates issued in BC have a five-year expiry date.
 FOODSAFE Level 1 certifications without an expiry date expired on July 29, 2018.
 To obtain a new certificate holders can take an inexpensive and short three-hour refresher course.
 For accurate information on this topic, please contact the FOODSAFE Authority in your area through foodsafe.ca.

-The main reason to take FOODSAFE training is to protect the public from foodborne illnesses.
 It is our responsibility to ensure that the fruits and vegetables are safe to eat before they leave our supplier.
-It is the school’s responsibility to guarantee that they have a FOODSAFE Level 1 certified person inspecting all produce before it is distributed to the students.
+It is the school’s responsibility to guarantee that they have a person inspecting all produce before it is distributed to the students.

-Days where your school does not have a representative to sign for a delivery and therefore cannot accept product, should be registered as a “no-deliver” day on the School Login.
+Days where your school does not have a representative to sign for a delivery and therefore, cannot accept product, should be registered as a “no-deliver” day on the School Login.
 These days may include Pro-D days, holidays, spring break, etc. Once submitted, these changes will move seamlessly into our database.
-Please remember — we require a minimum of 3 weeks’ notice in order to reinstate or cancel a delivery.
-If you know of someone at your school who will be available to accept the delivery on a day when students are not in session, we do not need to be advised of that date and cancellation is not necessary.
+Please remember — we require a minimum of 4 weeks’ notice in order to reinstate or cancel a delivery.

 Fruit and vegetable crops are susceptible to many outside influences such as weather, temperature, and handling.
 Any variation in these influences can affect how quickly or slowly they ripen.
 Anything less than 5% of spoiled produce in your delivery is within a somewhat normal range.
 If more than 5% of your delivery is spoiled, please refer to “What if there is a problem with our delivery?” for instructions on what to do.